Black hole mass and spin estimates of the most distant quasars: Spectral energy distribution fitting: Results

-Fig. \ref{KERRBBmass4} shows the Eddington ratio of both sources computed for the different KERRBB solutions (solid lines) as a function of the spin (the Eddington ratio is defined as $\lambda = L_{\rm d} / L_{\rm Edd}$ where $L_{\rm Edd} = \mathcal{K} (M/M_{\odot})$, with $\mathcal{K} = 1.26 \cdot 10^{38}$ \rm erg/s): the value of $\lambda$ decreases with the BH spin until $a \sim 0.9$; for larger values, the Eddington ratio increases producing a minimum in the plot.
-We point out that this effect is only due to the fact that, in order to keep the spectrum peak fixed, mass and accretion rate (as a function of the BH spin) change in a different way for different viewing angles \footnote{For $a \lsim 0.9$, the value of $\lambda$ decreases as $a$ increases because the Eddington luminosity $L_{\rm Edd}$ increases by a factor of $\sim 2$ with respect to the disk luminosity $L_{\rm d}$ which is almost constant (there is a small increment by a factor $\sim 1.2$); instead, for spin values close to the maximum, the disk luminosity increases more significantly than the Eddington luminosity due to a larger radiative efficiency and, for this reason, the value of $\lambda$ increases producing a minimum.
-For larger viewing angles ($\theta_{\rm v} > 50^{\circ}$) the value of $\lambda$ is always decreasing for all spin values.}.
-We found the following upper limits: $\lambda < 0.6$ for J1342, and $\lambda < 0.3$ for J1120, considering $\theta_{\rm v} < 45^{\circ}$ and spin $a > 0$.
-Our KERRBB Eddington ratio estimates are smaller than the results found by BN18 for J1342 ($\lambda = 1.5^{+0.5}_{-0.4}$) and MR11 for J1120 ($\lambda = 1.2^{+0.6}_{-0.5}$): the reason behind such different results is because they use bolometric luminosities, larger then our disk luminosity estimates, which lead to a larger value of $\lambda$, at least by a factor $\sim 2$.
-Our results of $\lambda$ in the cases with $a=0$ and $a=0.9982$ are summarized in Tab. \ref{ap:alltabresres} .
+Figure \ref{KERRBBmass4} shows the Eddington ratios of the sources computed for the different KERRBB solutions (solid lines) as a function of the spin.
+The Eddington ratio is defined as $\lambda = L_{\rm d} / L_{\rm Edd}$ (where $L_{\rm Edd} = \mathcal{K} (M/M_{\odot})$ with $\mathcal{K} = 1.26 \cdot 10^{38}$ \rm erg s$^{-1}$): the value of $\lambda$ decreases with the BH spin until $a \sim 0.95$ (this value depends on the value of the viewing angle) where it reaches a minimum and then increases with $a$.
+We point out that this effect is only due to the fact that, for the same spectral peak, mass and accretion rate (as a function of the BH spin) change in a different way for different viewing angles.\footnote{For $a \lsim 0.95$, the value of $\lambda$ decreases as $a$ increases because the Eddington luminosity $L_{\rm Edd}$ increases by a factor of $\sim 2$ with respect to the disk luminosity $L_{\rm d}$, which is almost constant (there is a small increment by a factor of $\sim 1.2$); instead, for spin values close to the maximum, the disk luminosity increases more significantly than the Eddington luminosity due to a larger radiative efficiency and, for this reason, the value of $\lambda$ increases (and hence the minimum).
+For larger viewing angles ($\theta_{\rm v} > 50^{\circ}$) the value of $\lambda$ is always decreasing for all spin values.} We found the following upper limits: $\lambda < 0.5$ for J1342, $\lambda < 0.3$ for J1120, and $\lambda < 0.45$ for J0038, considering $\theta_{\rm v} < 45^{\circ}$ and spin $a > 0$ (Table \ref{ap:alltabresres}).
+Our KERRBB Eddington ratio estimates are smaller than the results found by BN18 for J1342 ($\lambda = 1.5^{+0.5}_{-0.4}$), MR11 for J1120 ($\lambda = 1.2^{+0.6}_{-0.5}$) and W18 for J0038 ($\lambda = 1.25 \pm 0.19$): the reason behind such different results is that they use bolometric luminosities (larger than our disk luminosity estimates) which lead to a larger value of $\lambda$, at least by a factor of $\sim 2$.